Brynn Arens: The Oddfathers

 In 2013, Arens formed Minneapolis, Minnesota based rock band The Oddfathers, and have three releases to date which include Double Live 45, which was recorded live with no overdubs within a 2-day span, followed by In Part I and In Part II which were produced and mixed by Jack Douglas, who is known for his work with John Lennon, Kiss, and Aerosmith.

 ZFM

 In 2015, Arens was recruited as a guitar player for alternative rock band ZFM, which also includes members of Kik Tracee, Enuff Z'Nuff, Bang Tango, and Fear Factory.
 The group was founded by Drew Fortier and Stephen Shareaux, of whom the latter; Arens had worked with earlier in his career during the inception of Flipp.
-Their debut album 'anthology' is to be released July 2025.
+Their debut album anthology was released in July 2025.

 Guest appearances

 In 2016, Arens along with TKO's Brad Sinsel recorded a cover of Motörhead's Ace of Spades as a tribute to the late Lemmy Kilmister.